The Multi-age classroom includes eighteen children ages three and four, two full time -teachers and a part-time teacher.

 The organization of our day is designed to strike a balance between intentionality and flexibility, for child initiated play, encounters with open ended materials, gatherings, replenishment, and small group work.

-Morning Tea- During “Morning Tea” children are offered a nourishing snack.
-Our morning teas are served family-style meal and create a savory moment for children to converse and build relationship with friends as well as to practice “practical life” skills such as pouring, taking turns, asking for what you need, cleaning and so forth.
+During “Morning Tea” children are offered a nourishing snack.
+Our morning teas are served family-style and create a savory moment for children to converse and build relationships with friends as well as practice “practical life” skills such as pouring, taking turns, asking for what you need, cleaning and so forth.

-Morning Meeting- After the children have finished their morning tea, we gather as a whole group.
+After the children have finished their morning tea, we gather as a whole group.
 The morning meeting is a brief but magical time for us to come together and celebrate each other’s presence with singing, dancing, and engaging in creative movement.
-Morning meetings may also include story telling, discussions, voting on critical issues.
+Morning meetings may also include storytelling, discussions, and voting on critical issues.
 Then children make choices about where they‘d like to play and work for the day.

-Lunch- We all come together again for a family-style lunch around noon.
+We all come together again for a family-style lunch around noon.
 The children eat at tables in small groups with an educator.
-Children are full participates in this experience, helping to set the tables, creating center pieces, engaged in full conversations about the day, and sharing in the responsibilities of cleaning up.
+Children are full participants in this experience, helping to set the tables, creating centerpieces, engaging in full conversations about the day, and sharing in the responsibilities of cleaning up.
 Once the children have settled into their new routines, parents are welcome to join us for lunch.